bade27/SagradaProject/Deliverables/Sagrada_excecutables/ReadMe.txt

 In main folder there are 3 executables files for 2 types of os (.bat for windows and .sh for linux).

 ATTENTION!!
-When you close with close button [X] "Sagrada_server.sh" the program stay alive in background,we will fix this drawback.
+When you close with close button [X] "Sagrada_server.sh" and "Sagrada_cli.sh" the program stay alive in background,we will fix this drawback.